Vaginitis: Aerobic vaginitis

 Treatment can include topical steroids to diminish the inflammation.
 Antibiotics to diminish the proportion of aerobic bacteria is still a matter of debate.
 The use of local antibiotics, preferably local non-absorbed and broad spectrum, covering enteric gram-positive and gram-negative aerobes, can be an option.
 In some cases, systemic antibiotics can be helpful, such as amoxicillin/clavulanate or moxifloxacin.
 Vaginal rinsing with povidone iodine can provide relief of symptoms but does not provide long-term reduction of bacterial loads.
 Dequalinium chloride can also be an option for treatment.

+Mixed infectious vaginitis

+Mixed infectious vaginitis is a condition caused by multiple pathogens, leading to significant alterations in the vaginal environment, including a decrease in lactic acid bacteria, an increase in vaginal pH, and a reduction in local defenses.
+The term "mixed" refers to the involvement of multiple pathogens in causing the condition.
+The female vagina hosts a diverse array of over 50 different microorganisms that interact and coexist in a complex microecological environment.
+When the balance among these microorganisms is disrupted, it can lead to mixed infectious vaginitis, with the specific pathogens involved varying based on individual cases and environmental factors.
+This condition often results in distressing symptoms like vulvar itching, burning pain, and urethral irritation, and can be complicated by increasing drug resistance and recurrence rates, particularly in patients with ineffective treatment, long-term contraceptive use, or compromised sexual hygiene.
+Mixed infectious vaginitis is a condition characterized by the simultaneous infection of two or more types of pathogens, which may include Chlamydia, Mycoplasma, anaerobic bacteria, and aerobic bacteria.
+Additionally, this mixed infection can also involve yeast, further contributing to the complexity of the condition.

+An effective treatment option for mixed infectious vaginitis is a combination of clotrimazole and metronidazole.

 In children

 Vulvovaginitis in children may be "nonspecific", or caused by irritation with no known infectious cause, or infectious, caused by a pathogenic organism.
 Nonspecific vulvovaginitis may be triggered by fecal contamination, sexual abuse, chronic diseases, foreign bodies, nonestrogenized epithelium, chemical irritants, eczema, seborrhea, or immunodeficiency.
 It is treated with topical steroids; antibiotics may be given in cases where itching has resulted in a secondary infection.

 Infectious vulvovaginitis can be caused by group A beta-hemolytic Streptococcus (7-20% of cases), Haemophilus influenzae, Streptococcus pneumoniae, Staphylococcus aureus, Shigella, Yersinia, or common STI organisms (Neisseria gonorrhoeae, Chlamydia trachomatis, Trichomonas vaginalis, herpes simplex virus, and human papillomavirus).
 Symptoms and treatment of infectious vulvovaginitis vary depending on the organism causing it.
 Shigella infections of the reproductive tract usually coexist with infectious of the gastrointestinal tract and cause mucous, purulent discharge.
 They are treated with trimethoprim-sulfamethoxazole.
 Streptococcus infections cause similar symptoms to nonspecific vulvovaginitis and are treated with amoxicillin.
 STI-associated vulvovaginitis may be caused by sexual abuse or vertical transmission, and are treated and diagnosed like adult infections.